 AP Calculus AB & BC 399 A & B and 397 A & B

 Credit: 2.0 weighted credits

 Grade Level: 12

 Prerequisite: Pre-Calculus

-Supplies: A graphing c alculator is REQUIRED and need ed for the AP exam.
-Preferred models include TI - 84 or 89.
+Supplies: A graphing calculator is REQUIRED and

+needed for the AP exam.
+TI - 84 Plus preferred.

-AP Exam Fee ((Optional)
+AP Exam Fee (Optional)

 AP Calculus follows the curriculum prescribed by the College Board for AP Calculus BC.
 A college level curriculum will be experienced and college credit may be earned by taking the AP Calculus Exam in early May.
-Calculus provides students with the opportunity to experience college level mathematics through visual, numerical, and verbal explorations.
 This course emphasizes a multi-representational approach to calculus, with concepts, results, and problems being expressed graphically, numerically, analytically, and verbally.
 The graphing calculator is integrated into the course to give the students a multi-dimensional approach to the concepts, results, and problems that will be a precursor to future calculus studies.
-Functions, graphs, limits, derivatives, and integrals are the main focus areas of the course, as well as additional topics in differential and integral calculus, such as parametric, polar and vector functions, and series.
+Functions, graphs, limits, derivatives, and integrals are the main focus areas of the course, as well as additional topics in differential and integral calculus, such as parametric, polar & vector functions, and series.

 AP Statistics 395 A & B

 Credit: 1.0 weighted credit

 Grade Level: 11-12

 Prerequisite: Algebra 2 (Concurrent Enroll Allowed)

+OR A minimum grade of 2.7 in

+Transition Math